-5.20 Justices are aware that their extra-judicial activities include their online presence; they will bear in mind that online discussions are not private, that comments may be copied and have an unintended readership and longevity; and that it is increasingly easy to piece together information on a Justice from a variety of sources.
+5.20 Members of the Board are aware that their extra-judicial activities include their online presence; they will bear in mind that online discussions are not private, that comments may be copied and have an unintended readership and longevity; and that it is increasingly easy to piece together information on a Judge from a variety of sources.
 They will be wary of publishing online any more personal information than is necessary and will exercise extreme caution in discussing both judicial and personal matters.
 This includes their participation in social media.